akiver/cs-demo-manager.com/src/markdown/docs/cli.en.md

 - The `--output` argument specify the directory where output files will be saved.
 - The `--source` argument force the analysis logic of the demo analyzer.
 Available values: `valve`,`esea`,`ebot`,`faceit`,`cevo`.
 - The `--single` argument generates a single XLSX file instead of one per demo.
+- The `--steamid` argument makes data in some sheets focusing on the player with the given SteamID (works with `--single` only).
 - The `--force-analyze` argument force re-analyzing demos that have already been analyzed.

 <br />